lavrton/lavrton.github.io/src/content/optimizing-react-redux-store-for-high-performance-updates-3ae6f7f1e4c1.md

 draft: false
 ---

+Looking of help with react performance?
+[Send me a message](/consulting/web-perf.html).

 # Optimizing react-redux store for high performance updates

 How to structure your redux store to improve rendering performance?